colbster937/UI-Utils-Reborn-Continued/README.md

 - Removed Restore Key and added new Button

 ## Tutorial
-You can type `$ui-utils-reborn` into the chat to disable/enable the GUI stuff
+You can run the command `/uiutils` to disable/enable the GUI stuff

 ### Buttons:
 - **Close without Packet** Closes your current Screen without sending a `CloseHandledScreenC2SPacket` to the server